ValdezjrMwas/ValdezjrMwas/README.md

 - 👋 Hi, I’m @ValdezjrMwas
-- 👀 I’m interested in ...Computer Science
+- 👀 I’m interested in ...
+Cyber Security & Software  Development
 - 🌱 I’m currently learning ...Software Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...valdezvic256@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ... him
 - ⚡ Fun fact: ...
+I'm  a gamer

 <!---
 ValdezjrMwas/ValdezjrMwas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.